privacy-tech-lab/334-privacy-training-web-app/README.md

 # 360-privacy-training-web-app

-Training web app for COMP 360: Information Security and Privacy at Wesleyan University
+Training web app for COMP 360: Information Security and Privacy at Wesleyan University.

+The app is deployed at <http://comp360.lovestoblog.com/>.

 When deploying the app, add a config.php file to the root directory with the following content: